Code-Institute-Submissions/phone-box/README.md

 - A Big thank you to my Mentor Reuben Ferrante for his help and advice, and generally being cheerful and supprtive all the while I was losing my head.
 - The Phone number in the footer element of the project is the 'Reynholm Industries Emergencies Services' number from the TV show 'IT Crowd'.
+- The stripe payments system was inpired by the Youtuber [Dennis Ivy](https://www.youtube.com/channel/UCTZRcDjjkVajGL6wd76UnGg)